nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

-## Appendix F: Glossary
+## Appendix E: Glossary
-**Task**:  A generic term used to refer to any instance of an object in the user's schedule **View**: The layout in which the schedule is displayed to the user (Daily/Weekly/Monthly)
+**Task**:  A generic term used to refer to any instance of an object in the user's schedule
+**View**: The layout in which the schedule is displayed to the user (Daily/Weekly/Monthly)